snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Using Cluster Environment:  Modules

 HPC clusters provide so-called environment modules.
 Some clusters do not allow using Conda (and its derivatives).
-In this case, Snakemake can be instructed to use environment modules.
+In this case, or when a particular software is not provided by a Conda channel, Snakemake can be instructed to use environment modules.
 The `--sdm env-modules` flag will trigger loading modules defined for a specific rule, e.g.:

 ```
 rule ...: